TheMrM/Facultate/OOP/Lab4/readme.md

 ## Compilation and Execution
 This application is written in C++.
 To compile and run the program, you will need a C++ compiler like `g++`.

-1. Save the code in a file named `coffee_shop.cpp`.
+1. Save the code in a file named `CoffeeMachine.cpp`.
 2. Open a terminal or command prompt.
-3. Navigate to the directory containing `coffee_shop.cpp`.
+3. Navigate to the directory containing `CoffeeMachine.cpp`.
-4. Compile the program: 'g++ CoffeeMachine.cpp -o coffee_shop'
+4. Compile the program: `g++ CoffeeMachine.cpp -o coffee_shop`
-5. Run the executable: './coffee_shop'
+5. Run the executable: `./coffee_shop`

 ## Usage Example